Inoperable Lung Cancer: What To Expect | MyLungCancerTeam

 Lung cancer treatment often involves palliative care.
 Palliative treatments reduce symptoms and help people feel more comfortable.
 Inoperable lung cancer that has spread more widely often requires palliative care.

-Some of the same treatments used to achieve remission in early-stage inoperable lung cancer may also be used as palliative treatments for later-stage inoperable disease.
+Some of the same treatments used for early-stage inoperable lung tumors may also be used as palliative treatments for later-stage inoperable disease.
 For example, radiation or even surgery can be used as palliative treatments by reducing the size of tumors that cause symptoms.
 Bronchoscopic treatments are also sometimes used to relieve symptoms.
 For example, they can shrink tumors that are blocking the airways.

 A person’s lung cancer stage is the main factor that affects their prognosis (outlook).
-Lower-stage inoperable tumors can often be kept under control, and the person with the condition may reach complete remission.
-People with higher-stage lung cancer achieve complete remission less often.
+Earlier-stage inoperable tumors can often be cured or kept under control.
+Later-stage lung cancer is less often cured.

 Lung cancer survival rates are often grouped based on how far cancer has spread.
 Survival rates for people with NSCLC are as follows:

-• People with cancer only in the lung are 63 percent as likely to live five years or more after receiving a lung cancer diagnosis, compared with people who don’t have lung cancer.
+• People with cancer only in the lung are 65 percent as likely to be alive five years or more after receiving a lung cancer diagnosis, compared with people who don’t have lung cancer.

-• People with cancer that has spread to nearby tissues are 35 percent as likely to live five years or more.
+• People with cancer that has spread to nearby tissues are 37 percent as likely to be alive five years or more.

-• People with cancer that has spread to distant tissues are 7 percent as likely to live five years or more.
+• People with cancer that has spread to distant tissues are 9 percent as likely to be alive five years or more.

 Among people with SCLC, the survival rates are as follows:

-• People with cancer only in the lung are 27 percent as likely to live five years or more after diagnosis, compared with people who don’t have lung cancer.
+• People with cancer only in the lung are 30 percent as likely to be alive five years or more after diagnosis, compared with people who don’t have lung cancer.

-• People with cancer that has spread to nearby tissues are 16 percent as likely to live five years or more.
+• People with cancer that has spread to nearby tissues are 18 percent as likely to be alive five years or more.

-• People with cancer that has spread to distant tissues are 3 percent as likely to live five years or more.
+• People with cancer that has spread to distant tissues are 3 percent as likely to be alive five years or more.

 Other factors, like the subtype of lung cancer and gene changes found in the tumor, also play a role in prognosis.
 These survival rates were estimated based on people who were diagnosed with lung cancer five to 10 years ago.
 Treatments are constantly improving, and people who are diagnosed today may have better outcomes than people who were diagnosed a decade ago.